fpgaprince/rtd/docs/source/fpga.rst

 At the time of writing, focused on Xilinx FPGAs.

-What FPGA
+What is an FPGA
 ***********************
-|A chip we pre defined/available building blocks.
-Your job as a developer is to create the connection between the blocks
+Field Programmable Gate Arrays (FPGAs) are semiconductor devices with pre-defined available logic blocks and programmable interconnect.
-|to create some sort of functionality which accomplish some task/application.
+Your job as a developer is to make the interonnection between these blocks resulting in the functionality or task specific to your application.

 Why FPGA
 ***********************